amd/UIF/docs/4_deploy_your_own_model/deploy_model/deployingmodel.md

 1. Download `Vitis-AI`, enter the `Vitis-AI` directory, and then start the Docker® software.
 For more information, see the [Getting Started](https://github.com/Xilinx/Vitis-AI#getting-started) section in the Vitis AI™ development environment documentation.

-2. For the `VCK5000-PROD` Versal card, follow the instructions in [Set Up the VCK5000 Accelerator Card](https://github.com/Xilinx/Vitis-AI/blob/master/board_setup/vck5000/board_setup_vck5000.rst) to set up the host.
+2. For the `V70` Versal card, follow the instructions in [Set Up the V70 Accelerator Card](https://github.com/Xilinx/Vitis-AI/blob/master/board_setup/v70/board_setup_v70.rst) to set up the host.

-3. Run Vitis AI Library examples on `VCK5000-PROD`.
-For more information, see [Run Vitis AI Library Samples](https://github.com/Xilinx/Vitis-AI/blob/master/src/vai_library/README.md#running-vitis-ai-library-examples-on-vck5000) in the Vitis AI documentation.
+3. Run Vitis AI Library examples on `V70`.
+For more information, see [Run Vitis AI Library Samples](https://github.com/Xilinx/Vitis-AI/blob/master/src/vai_library/README.md#running-vitis-ai-library-examples-on-v70) in the Vitis AI documentation.

 # 4.3.2: Deploy Model for CPU

 ## 4.3.2.1: Run UIF Models with ZenDNN

-This section introduces using the ZenDNN optimized models with TensorFlow, PyTorch and ONNXRT.
+This section introduces using the ZenDNN optimized models with TensorFlow, PyTorch, and ONNXRT.

 ### Run Examples with TensorFlow+ZenDNN